Mbed-TLS/mbedtls/docs/proposed/config-split.md

 equivalent of the pre-split crypto_config.h configuration file containing the PSA_WANT_ prefixed macros.

+The following section named "Cryptographic mechanism selection (extended API)" contains the configuration options for the cryptography mechanisms that are not yet part of the PSA cryptography API (like LMS or PK).

+It is followed by the "Data format support" section that contains configuration options of utilities related to various data formats (like base64 or ASN1 APIs).
+These utilities aim to facilitate the usage of the PSA cryptography API in other cryptography projects.

 Compared to Mbed TLS, the cryptography code in TF-PSA-Crypto is not located in a single directory but split between the PSA core (core directory) and the PSA builtin drivers (drivers/builtin/src directory).
 This is reflected in tf_psa_crypto_config.h with two sections respectively named "PSA core" and "Builtin drivers".

-The two following sections contain the configuration options for the cryptography mechanisms that are not yet part of the PSA cryptography API (like LMS) and for cryptography utilities (like base64 or ASN1 APIs) that facilitate the usage of the PSA cryptography API in other cryptography projects.
-They are named respectively "Cryptographic mechanism selection (extended API)" options" and "Data format support".

 Finally, the last section named "Legacy cryptography" contains the configuration options that will eventually be removed as duplicates of PSA_WANT_\* and